SvenVD/rpisurv/README.md

 ## Troubleshooting

-I advise you to test your rtsp urls in vlc or omxplayer (command line) first.
+- I advise you to test your rtsp urls in vlc or omxplayer (command line) first.
 It should work in these applications before attempting to use them in rpisurv

-If you used the install.sh script, logs are created at /usr/local/bin/rpisurv/logs/.
+- If you used the install.sh script, logs are created at /usr/local/bin/rpisurv/logs/.
 You can use them for troubleshooting.

-To start the screen without rebooting, run `cd /usr/local/bin/rpisurv`; python surveillance.py
+- To start the screen without rebooting, run `cd /usr/local/bin/rpisurv`; python surveillance.py

-If you want to stream rtsp over tcp please add `rtsp_over_tcp: true` to the stream in /etc/rpisurv.
-See https://github.com/SvenVD/rpisurv/blob/master/surveillance/conf/surveillance.yml for an example
+- If you want to stream rtsp over tcp please add `rtsp_over_tcp: true` to the stream in /etc/rpisurv.
+  See https://github.com/SvenVD/rpisurv/blob/master/surveillance/conf/surveillance.yml for an example.
-If you have a "smearing" effect this option may resolve it Note that you need a version of omxplayer older then 14 March 2016 (https://github.com/popcornmix/omxplayer/pull/433) to do this
+  If you have a "smearing" effect this option may resolve it.
+  Note that you need a version of omxplayer older then 14 March 2016 (https://github.com/popcornmix/omxplayer/pull/433) to do this.

-On a raspberry pi 3 it seems the default overscan settings are not good.
+- On a raspberry pi 3 it seems the default overscan settings are not good.
 If full screen is not used, if you have an unused bar in the bottom -> try to set `disable_overscan=1` in /boot/config.txt